mcubedsw/M3CoreData/README.md

 Relationships are defined with simple IDs, in the format "‹‹entity name››.‹‹object id››".

 While this store can potentially be used in production code, I would urge caution as it hasn't been extensively tested.
-It's primary aim is to seed test data into a Core Data store.
+Its primary aim is to seed test data into a Core Data store.

 ##Changes Log